cyasmani/web-module-challenge-scope-and-closure/README.md

 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+- The difference between Functional and Object programming is that functional uses functions to execute tasks as opposed to Object which uses classes.
+Some of the pros of functional programming is the fact that variables inside the function cannot be changed due to the scoping within javascript.
+Another pro is that it typically requires less code because you don't have to create multiple objects.
+A con with functional programming is that it doesn't do too well when dealing with multiple bits of small data.

+- Object programming is alot more flexible.
+It allows you to update
+data and information rather easily since there are objects within the class.
+Object programming is good for small always changing data.
+Object programming's code is alot easier to read.
+Since it is easier to update data and information it is also easier to cause bugs in object programming.

 ## Resources